Sofia Zoo: Exhibits

 The zoo has some 1,400 individual birds representing 192 species.
 Waterbirds are housed in a 1.5 ha lake, and Imperial eagles, Griffon vultures, Egyptian vultures and buzzards in a large walk-through aviary.
 Other species of birds at the zoo include ostriches, Silver pheasants, peacocks, flamingos, blue-and-yellow macaws, owls, cockatoos and cockatiels.

 Other facilities

 The zoo's veterinary clinic includes a separate entrance and is accessible to the public without entry to the zoo.

-The future

-Sofia Zoo is currently in the process of upgrading its facilities to meet current European standards in preparation for becoming a full member of the European Association of Zoos and Aquaria (EAZA).

 Incidents

 In 2009, the central heating at the zoo was shut down because the gas supply into the country was stopped by Russia due to a pricing dispute.
 About a third of the 1,300 animals at the zoo were vulnerable to the resulting cold and employees had to find portable electric and oil heaters to heat their enclosures.